 This isn’t fear-mongering.
-It’s the reality of a technology that processes data in fundamentally different ways than traditional software.
+It’s the operational reality of a technology that processes data, takes actions, and makes decisions in fundamentally different ways than traditional software.

 AI-Specific Threats Are Real